Soldier gets two years in prison for striking motorcyclist with crowbar

 Buhrow pleaded guilty to assault, “with a means likely to produce death or grievous bodily harm,” along with failing to report for duty, disobeying an order not to consume alcohol and being drunk and disorderly, according to court testimony.

-Judge (Col.) Jeffrey Nancesentenced Buhrow to be confined for three years, a bad conduct discharge and forfeiture of all pay and allowances.
-However, under a pretrial agreement Buhrow’s sentence was reduced to 26 months.
+Judge (Col.) Jeffrey Nance sentenced Buhrow to three years of confinement, a bad conduct discharge and forfeiture of all pay and allowances.
+However, under a pretrial agreement, Buhrow’s sentence was reduced to 26 months.
 Nance also reduced his sentence by 20 days because of pretrial punishment that included restriction by his unit.